 I have an extended experience with mathematics, and I consider myself adept at most topics handled by courses up to Vectorial Calculus.
 I have finished the Kumon math learning program, and am therefore familiar with intense and fast paced math educational approaches.
 My current college degree requires an adept knowledge in several programming languages, such as Java and MATLAB, both of which I have understood and excelled at academically.
 Having grown up in a bilingual home, as well as having attended both American and Colombian schools, I am familiar with both inmersive and academic approaches towards teaching Spanish.

-Undergraduate Degree: Universidad de los Andes - Current Undergrad, Biomedical Engineering
+Undergraduate Degree: Universidad de los Andes - Bachelor of Science, Biomedical Engineering

 SAT Math: 720